UK Malnutrition Awareness Week

 Summary of work

-M&F Health, working for the charity BAPEN and the Malnutrition Task Force, created the first ever UK Malnutrition Awareness Week in October 2018.
+M&F Health, working for the charity BAPEN, the Malnutrition Task Force and the Hertfordshire Independent Living Service, created the first ever UK Malnutrition Awareness Week in October 2018.
 The goals were to help people understand the risk, spot the warning signs, and to understand where to get help and information.

-The campaign had proven results with more people than expected visiting BAPEN’s self-screening tool, discovering their risk status and receiving the appropriate advice.
+The success of the campaign was enhanced by a well-executed partnership strategy that meant that messages were amplified by third parties.
+The campaign had proven results with more people than expected downloading resources and visiting BAPEN’s self-screening tool, discovering their risk status and receiving advice.

 The UK Malnutrition Awareness Week campaign showed genuine outcomes with a strong impact and good tactical delivery based on strong insights.
 They managed to engage the NHS with a clear call to action.